Advertisement

 • Asherman syndrome, a condition that involves scar tissue inside the uterine cavity

-• Thyroid conditions such as low thyroid and high thyroid
+• Thyroid gland conditions such as low thyroid and high thyroid

-• Blood clotting issues such as antiphospholipid antibody syndrome, a condition in which the immune system attacks normal proteins in your blood and increase the chance for blood clots
+• Blood clotting issues such as antiphospholipid antibody syndrome, a condition in which the immune system attacks normal proteins in your blood which increases the chance for blood clots

 • Polycystic ovary syndrome, a condition caused by an imbalance of reproductive hormones